elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/event-loop-microtasks-macrotasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In computer science, the event loop is a programming construct or design pattern that waits for and dispatches events or messages in a program.
 The event loop concept is quite simple.
-There is an endless loop, where the JavaScript engine waits for tasks, executes them, and then sleeps, waiting for more tasks.
-The general algorithm of the engine includes to simple steps.
+There is an endless loop where the JavaScript engine waits for tasks, executes them, and then sleeps, waiting for more tasks.
+The general algorithm of the engine includes simple steps.
 Where there are tasks execute theme, starting with the oldest task first.
 Then, sleep until a new task appears, then go to one.
-That is a formalization for what we see when browsing a page.
-The JavaScript engine does nothing most of the time, it only runs if a script/handler/event activates.
+That is a formalization of what we see when browsing a page.
+The JavaScript engine does nothing most of the time, and it only runs if a script/handler/event activates.
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />